javbotero/Summer-in-Sitka/_includes/winter-fellowships.md

 College is over!
 Life begins.
 What’s next?

-Sitka Winter Fellows program, started 2014-'15, is the natural evolution of the summer Sitka opportunities that begin in 2011.
+Sitka Winter Fellows program, started 2014-'15, is the natural evolution of the summer Sitka opportunities that began in 2011.

 With 12 Winter Fellows its first year and 14 the second, Sitka Winter Fellows program brings together young people to live "in community," to become immersed in the wonderful community of Sitka, and to have be compensated through a rich, meaningful experience, not money.